Hey, I'm Tom Johnson. I’m a designer who's worked in print, promotional, experience, digital, web, and app design.

 Currently I work at Asurion in Nashville, where I design experiences for desktop, web, and mobile applications by day, but I consult and design for clients by night.
-What type of work do I do?
-Keep scrolling and I'll give you the details and a little bit of explanation into my thought process and the value that I can bring to your projects.

 And many others in startups, agencies, individuals, international conglomerates, and local businesses.